 In conclusion, I hope some can benefit and understand how a bully (or threatening) situation can be handled, and how to identify it, by sharing my personal experiences with it when I was young, and still lucky enough to talk about it.
 Unfortunately, many of the people from the "rival" group are either in prison or still living with their parents, because they never got ahead in life ...
 I visited my old neighborhood in New York back in the late 1990's, and I saw what happened to these people (taking the wrong path in life) with my own eyes.

-Back in February 1994, during my college winter break, I traveled to Oahu (Honolulu), Hawaii for a week's trip, staying in a spare room a friend of mine (who moved there from Maine and worked as an air traffic controller).
+Back in February 1994, during my college winter break, I traveled to Oahu (Honolulu), Hawaii for a week's trip.
+I was staying there in a spare room a friend of mine (Scott, who moved there from Maine) had as he was working there as an air traffic controller.
 The opportunity was irresistible, and who can turn down a stay in "paradise", including surfing on some of the biggest waves in the World?

-I was told by the bus-tour guide about the warning about taking ANYTHING natural from the islands, especially rocks.
-Still having the time of my life, I decided to take home some souvenirs.
-One was a wooden carved ash tray saying "Mahalo" for my parents.
+While on the tour bus, our guide warned us about taking ANYTHING natural from the islands, especially rocks.
+Still having the "time of my life" and enjoying nature, I decided to take home some souvenirs.
+One was a wooden carved ash tray I bought saying "Mahalo" for my parents.
 Another was a few bags of Macadamia nuts.
-And, unfortunately, a plastic container of obsidian (black volcanic glass) from the black-sand (Kaimu) beach, and two lava rocks from the moonlike landscape near the Kilauea crater.
-I was 23 at the time, having a ball ...
-The last thing a young college man ever worries about is a "curse" - Right?
+The last souvenirs, unfortunately, were a plastic container of obsidian (black volcanic glass) from the black-sand (Kaimu) beach, and two lava rocks from the moonlike landscape near the Kilauea crater.
+I was 23 years old at the time, having a ball ...
+The last thing a young "college kid" ever worries about is a "curse" - Right?

 Bad luck started almost immediately when wrapping up the tour and flying back into Oahu (Honolulu).
 The flight was delayed, and ran into stiff turbulence.
-Scott, my friend in Hawaii, just had his apartment burglarized by someone he knew on bad terms, and could not pick me up (he was using the car rental that day).
-Money, for half the rental car, was stolen (by Scott's "ex friend") that was in a jar.
+Scott, my friend in Hawaii, just had his apartment burglarized by someone he knew on bad terms, and could not pick me up (he was using my car rental while I was on the Big Island).
+I had to take a cab ride back to Scott's place.
+I was relieved to find nothing of mine was taken, except for some cash in a jar, for half the rental car, that Scott was going to give me when I left.
 It was only $100, and I told him don't worry about it anyway.
-I took the cab ride back to Scott's place and was relieved to find nothing of mine was taken.

-Upon returning to Florida, I noticed changes and bad luck occurring with an inordinate frequency.
+Upon returning to Florida, I noticed changes and bad luck occurring with an inordinately high frequency.
 Just days after my return, my car blew a heater core, sending 250+ degree F toxic steam and coolant through my A/C vents, burning my arms and forcing my car to overheat.
 Again, I had to be towed.
 The repair for the heater core was very expensive, so I just paid for the tow and bypassed the core myself.
-Less than a month later, the same car, the engine (which had a head gasket replaced 6 months prior) blew up (nearly $2,000).
+Less than a month later in that same car, the engine blew up (which just had a head gasket replaced 6 months prior), costing another $2,000 to fix.

-Around that time, I was a show on the Travel Channel that highlighted stories about people who took rocks from Hawaii's volcanoes.
-One dwelled on the drama that began with an argument a couple had on the plane ride home to California, eventually leading to domestic violence and a bitter divorce.
-Another was a couple who took rocks and later their home was broken into, with both shot by the thief.
-The husband died and the wife was paralyzed permanently from the waist down.
-The creepy list of such problems and death went on and on.
+Shortly after that time, I saw a show on the Travel Channel that highlighted stories about people who took rocks from Hawaii's volcanoes.
+One dwelled on the "drama" that began with an argument a couple had on the plane flight back to their home in California, eventually leading to domestic violence and a bitter divorce.
+Another story was about a couple who took volcano rocks on their trip and had a break in at their residence shortly after returning.
+The thief was armed and shot both of them.
+The husband died and the wife was paralyzed from the waist down.
+This was just a couple of examples, and such a creepy list of "problems and death" went on and on.

-Later in 1999, I visited my parents and decided to see how my neighborhood was doing.
-I saw Clay's mother, 200 pounds heavier, and had a brief conversation with her.
-She was so sad and devastated, and her son (Clay) was in prison as he was framed for a shooting one of his friends did in 1996!
-Clay, tried as an adult, was sentenced to be in prison for over 20 years (until 2016, but got out earlier / paroll)!
-Now I was panicked, and really scared.
-I immediately thought about the lava rocks I gave Clay, and was finally convinced that something was going on too much to be just a coincidence.
-I searched all over his place, and even asked his mom, but could not find them.
-I felt so miserable seeing his mom overweight and such a potential young person's life thrown out the window.
-God please forgive me for this.
+Later in 1999, I visited my parents and decided to see how my former neighborhood was doing.
+I saw Clay's mother, the one who I gave the two volcano rocks to several years earlier, and had a brief conversation with her.
+She was obese and had all kinds of health problems, including diabetes and depression.
+Her son (Clay) was in prison as he was framed for a shooting one of his friends did in 1996!
+She was devastated as Clay was tried as an adult, and was sentenced to be in prison for over 20 years (until 2016, but got out earlier / parole)!

 Recently, flying has become more and more of a dreaded and fearful experience for many Americans and world travelers alike.
 The fear is stemming from the fear of being involved in an aicraft accident and / or terrorist incident.
 In this section, I'll throw in some facts and statistics that will make you think overwise, or even wish you were on a plane inteat (compared to doing other things)!
 The diagram above shows the average amount of commercial airliners airborne at any given moment over North America (about 5,000 aircraft)!